tchorzewski1991/smartstats/README.md

    ruby-2.6.0 [ x86_64 ]
 ```

-The easiest way to install `smartstats` locally will be through usage of [bundler](https://bundler.io/) gem.
+The easiest way to install `smartstats` locally will be through use of [bundler](https://bundler.io/).

-Execute the following commands in order to install bundler:
+Execute the following commands in order to install `bundler` and all `smartstats` dependencies:

     $ gem install bundler
     $ bundle install